ctrl-z-9000-times/HTM_experiments/README.md

 fast to compute.
 Normal distributions are unique in having both of these properties.

+## Reinforcement Learning Notes:

+Many thanks to:
+Sungur, 2017.
+"HIERARCHICAL TEMPORAL MEMORY BASED AUTONOMOUS AGENT FOR PARTIALLY OBSERVABLE VIDEO GAME ENVIRONMENTS"

+TODO: explain all of the ways in which my system is different from Sungur's system.

 ## Cython Notes:

 The htm module is written in Cython, a superset of python3 which is compiled